Why I Specialised in Fashion Translation

 Specialisation gives you more control.
 You learn which projects will be more profitable.
 As you specialise, you make more contacts in your chosen field.
 And in related fields, perhaps contacts on the periphery of your industry.
 As you build your portfolio, you can afford to pick and choose your projects.
 Fashion translation encompasses a lot of styles.
 It’s a specialisation that can lead you into other things.
 You have proven skills that are in demand in other industries.
 You can spread your wings in terms of profitability and enjoyment.
 And that’s not a bad goal to have.

 I can’t promise a Manhattan loft or tickets to London Fashion Week, I’m afraid.
 But perhaps I have piqued your interest.
 Intrigued but still not sure if it’s for you?
-Why not check out my ProZ webinar on 31 May?
-I’ll be talking about fashion translation as a specialism.
-About what it involves and if it’s a good option for you.
+Why not check out my on-demand ProZ webinar?
+Fashion Translation – Is It the Right Specialism for You?
+I guide you through fashion translation as a specialism, about what it involves and if it’s a good option for you.
 Come along and join me!